sktxdev/Quantum-Computing/Ryan30/Notes.md

-#I had access control issues but when running the install command but it worked after using
+#I had access control issues when running the install command but it worked after using
 #the --user option
 pip3 install qiskit --user